ncatlab/nlab-content/pages/0/3/3/4/4330/content.md

 $$  V \mapsto \Lambda^2 S^2(V) $$

 as a direct sum of Schur functors coming from [[Young diagrams]].
-And, this is the sort of problem people study when they talk about "plethysm".
+This is the sort of problem people study when they talk about "plethysm".

 ## History and references